Weston-super-Mare: Geography

 The mainly flat landscape of Weston is dominated by Worlebury Hill, 109 metres (357 ft), which borders the entire northern edge of the town, and Bleadon Hill, 176 metres (577 ft) which together with the River Axe, and Brean Down at Uphill form its southern border.
 In the centre of the town is Ellenborough Park a Site of Special Scientific Interest due to the range of plant species found there.
+Much of Worlebury Hill is wooded, with some Ancient Woodland sites, and at its far western end, the town centre of Weston-super-Mare is overlooked by the limestone grassland of the ancient hillfort, Worlebury Camp.